RicardoGomesRocha/Hacker-Rank-Challenges/README.md

 ## 📁 Folder Structure

-For each problem and respective solution, there is one  folder containing the solution for a specific HarckerRank problem, were:
+For each problem and respective solution, there is one  folder containing the solution for a specific HackerRank problem, were:

-- `README.md` file exposing the problem and explaining how to run the application as well a link to the HackerRank problem;
+- `README.md` file describes the problem and explains how to run the application.
+Also, provides a link to the HackerRank problem;
-- `index.js` file containing the solution;
+- `index.js` file containing the solution code;
-- `index.spec.js` file containing a suit of tests in order to verify the solution.
+- `index.spec.js` file containing a suit of tests in order to verify the solution codified.